javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-type-conversions/article.md

 There exist three most widely used type conversions: to string, to number and to boolean.

-The conversion to string is usully obvious.
+The conversion to string is usully obvious for primitive values and depends on the object type for objects.
+For instance, arrays turn into a comma-delimited list of elements.

 To number follows the rules: